Top Tips and Tricks for Treating Venous Disease

 Other factors that contribute to venous disease include:

-Age – as you get older, your veins, just like your skin begin losing elasticity causing them to stretch and results in weaker veins.
+Age – as you get older, your veins, just like your skin begin losing elasticity causing them to stretch and resulting in weaker veins.

 Heredity – If you have a family history of venous disease, chances are you’ll experience it as well.